arkigit1/blockchainfrontend/README.md

 Review Contract Files:

-MedicalDataAccess.sol: The core smart contract logic.
+**MedicalDataAccess.sol**: The core smart contract logic.

 hardhat.config.cjs: Defines compiler settings and network configuration.

 deploy.cjs: The script used to deploy the contract to Sepolia.

-B. Frontend Environment Setup
+**B. Frontend Environment Setup**
-Install Python Packages: Install the required libraries, including web3, python-dotenv, and streamlit:
+Install Python Packages: Install the required libraries, including web3 for interacting with blockcain, python-dotenv for the secure reading of the .env file, and streamlit for the interface:

 Bash